Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 report.
 The report focussed on website performance, accessibility, best practices and search engine optimisation (SEO).
 The results were used to improve the website in terms of its performance.
 Lighthouse highlighted a problem with file sizes of the photos in the Gallery page.
 Large file sizes require a longer time to load and also cost the website user more in terms of data usage.
-The ResizePixel image editor was used to decrease file size of the photos by up to 90%.
+The [ResizePixel](https://www.resizepixel.com) image editor was used to decrease file size of the photos by up to 90%.
 The new versions of the photos were used in the website and the results for performance improved greatly.
 The screenshots of results can be viewed in the link [Lighthouse](assets/docs/Lighthouse_testing.pdf).
 #### Bugs
 A bug was found in the code related to the tennis balls on the home page.
 This caused them to move out of vertical alignment when the website was displayed at different widths (on different devices).
 The code was simplified with help from mentor Nishant Kumar.
+Open the link [Bug](assets/docs/Tennis_ball_bug.pdf).
 ## Credits:
 ### Content
 The Albert Lawn Tennis Club three ethos statements - fitness, fun and competition - were used in this website.